yitangsun/COVID19_PUFA_MR/README.md

-#  Dissecting causal effects of polyunsaturated fatty acids on COVID-19 susceptibility and severity: a Mendelian randomization study
+#  Circulating polyunsaturated fatty acids and COVID-19: a prospective cohort study and Mendelian randomization analysis

 (18th of June 2021)

-**Dissecting causal effects of polyunsaturated fatty acids on COVID-19 susceptibility and severity: a Mendelian randomization study** is unpublished.
+**Circulating polyunsaturated fatty acids and COVID-19: a prospective cohort study and Mendelian randomization analysis** is unpublished.

 ## Table of Contents